lucasambar/lucasambar/README.md

 <ul>
     <li>I started coding at university, and then I join a bootcamp to improve my coding skills;</li>
     <Li>I've been a dancer for almost 10 years, I represented Brazil in international dances festivals.</li>
-    <li>I'm engaged with social work, and I'm part of a group that helps social business and volunteer groups to structure and help even more people.</li>
+    <li>I'm engaged with social work, and I'm part of a group that helps social business and volunteer groups to structure themself to help even more people.</li>
 </ul>
 <strong>Programming languages and tools:</strong></br>
 <ul>